telespial/Model-Definition-Package-Specs/readme.md

 MDP is part of the EmbeddedX Platform and is designed to operate alongside:

 - MRD (Machine Readable Datasheet) for hardware definition
-- EIL (Embedded Intelligence Layer) for runtime execution and signal binding
+- EIL (Embedded Intelligence Layer) for EdgeAI runtime execution and signal binding
-- EIP (Embedded Intelligence Package) for deployment packaging
+- EIP (Embedded Intelligence Package) for EdgeAI deployment packaging

 ## Scope